SeaChangeBart/IF3DLoggingProxy/README.md

 IF3DLoggingProxy.
 Says it all.

 ## Changelog
+### 1.0.1.3
+Fix: Not logging entire <html> responses never got committed to source control and was gone.
+Built-in again.

 ### 1.0.1.2
 * Fix: The per-day logfile feature never got committed to source control and was gone.
 Built-in again.
 * Wrapped log writing in try/catch for improved reliability